Biased Federated Learning under Wireless Heterogeneity: Introduction

+Extending our prior works \cite{Biased_OTA_FL_ICC,icc_ncvx_biased_ota_fl}, we study OTA and digital FL over heterogeneous wireless networks.
+Our main contributions are: \begin{enumerate}[leftmargin=*, labelsep=0.5em] \item We introduce OTA and digital FL updates that admit a \emph{fixed, time-invariant} model bias parameterized by explicit design variables.
+Unlike prior zero-bias or uncontrolled-bias approaches, the proposed approach enables principled variance reduction via a tunable bias–variance trade-off.

+\item \addb{We develop a unified convergence analysis that (i) applies to both OTA and digital schemes with the same bias–variance structure (differing only in the variance term), and (ii) covers both objective classes, optimality-gap bounds for strongly convex objectives, and finite-time stationarity bounds for non-convex objectives.
+In all cases, the bounds explicitly decompose bias and variance as functions of the design parameters.}

+\item To optimize the bias-variance trade-off for faster convergence, we pose non-convex joint parameter designs \addb{using only large-scale channel conditions at the PS} and solve them via SCA.

+\item We benchmark the proposed designs against several SOTA OTA/digital baselines and show that our optimized designs consistently converge faster and generalize better on both strongly convex and non-convex image-classification tasks. \end{enumerate}

-The rest of this paper is organized as follows: \secref{Sec:System_model} presents the system model and the biased OTA-FL and digital FL schemes. \secref{Sec:Convergence_Analaysis} presents the theoretical convergence analysis, with detailed proofs provided in the Appendix. \secref{Sec:Optimal_Design} discusses comprehensive optimization-based frameworks for OTA and digital FL parameter design.
+The rest of this paper is organized as follows: \secref{Sec:System_model} presents the system model and the biased OTA and digital FL schemes. \secref{Sec:Convergence_Analaysis} presents the theoretical convergence analysis (proofs in the Appendix). \secref{Sec:Optimal_Design} discusses comprehensive optimization-based frameworks for biased OTA-FL and digital-FL parameter design.
 Numerical results are detailed in \secref{Sec:Numerical_Results}, followed by concluding remarks in \secref{Sec:Conclusion}.